-The most common side effects observed are headaches and skin reactions at the injection site, which many people also experience from other vaccinations.
-Less common are nausea, dizziness, fever and fatigue.
-Can the vaccination itself cause an HPV infection?
-No. This is because the vaccination is not carried out with the virus itself, but with empty, virus-like envelopes that simulate a "real" virus for the body's own defenses.
+The most common side effects observed are headaches and skin reactions at the injection site, which many people experience from other vaccinations.
+Rarer side effects are nausea, dizziness, fever and exhaustion.
+Can the vaccination itself cause HPV infection?
+No. This is because vaccination is not carried out with the virus itself, but with empty, virus-like envelopes that simulate a "real" virus for the body's own defenses.

-Talk to the doctor or health care professional of your child and learn more about the topic on:
+Talk to your child's doctor and find out more on this topic at: entschiedengegenkrebs.de/flyer

-entschiedengegenkrebs.de/flyer

-You can find us on Facebook, Instagram and YouTube at: entschiedengegenkrebs
+You can also find us on Facebook, Instagram and YouTube at: entschiedengegenkrebs

-DE-NON-04073
+DE-NON-06069